Admission Requirements Master of Divinity

 Both biblical languages are required for acceptance into the Master of Divinity program.
-CLS cooperates with Concordia University College of Alberta, Edmonton, which offers pre-seminary courses including Hebrew and Greek in alternate years.
+CLS cooperates with Concordia University of Edmonton, which offers pre-seminary courses including Hebrew and Greek in alternate years.
 Biblical language courses may also be taken by correspondence or online from other institutions.

 Consistent with the practice of other theological seminaries throughout North America, CLS requires that applicants take the Graduate Record Exam (General Test).
 Regular administrations of the GRE take place at most universities throughout the world.
 In addition, it can now be taken by computer at a number of locations throughout North America.
 Contact the graduate department of the university closest to you for information on registering for either the written test of the computer-based test.

 If you are in the Edmonton area, you can take the computer-based test at the Prometric Testing Centre (Sylvan Learning Centre), 6715 177 Street.
 Phone (780) 415-4164 for information.
 GRE test results are released only to accredited academic institutions.
 You will need to indicate that the GRE test results are to be sent to: